 Information on undergraduate degree programs is available in the university calendar:

 Please Note: The Sociology/Anthropology undergraduate program has been discontinued and will not be accepting any new students.
 Students that were already enrolled in the S/A Honours, Major, or Minor program prior to September, 2011 will be permitted to complete their degree in a timely manner and may obtain permission to substitute appropriate Anthropology or Sociology courses for core S/A courses in cases where the latter are no longer being offered.
-Those with questions about how to complete their S/A degrees may contact the Undergraduate Academic Advisor for Anthropology.
+Those with questions about how to complete their S/A degrees may contact the Undergraduate Advisor for Anthropology.